Feel free to mention any suggestions regarding our calculators; we do our best for any improvements that you recommend us!

 WACC = (E/V × Re) + [(D/V × Rd) × (1-Tc)]

-Yes, this simple but highly accurate tool helps to calculate WACC or the weighted average cost of capital a firm considering the simple WACC formula.
+The simple WACC calculator helps to calculate WACC or the weighted average cost of capital for a firm by using the simple WACC formula.
 The calculation by our weighted average cost of capital calculator can be done according to the input values of the cost of equity, total equity, cost of debt, total debt and corporate tax rate.

 Read on to know how this weight of debt calculator works!